Smarhon (air base)

 Smarhon (also Smorgon and Smorgon Northwest) is a former Soviet Air Forces base in Belarus located 8 km northwest of Smarhonʹ.
-It was a small airfield with an unpaved revetment complex hidden in the forest to the northwest.
-The airfield is currently abandoned and increasingly overgrown.
+It was a small airfield with an unpaved revetment complex hidden in the forest to the northwest, that operated as a IRBM facility until 1990.
+The airfield and IRBM facility is currently abandoned and increasingly overgrown.

 The base was home to the 405th Fighter Aviation Regiment between 1956 and 1960 with the Mikoyan-Gurevich MiG-15 (ASCC: Fagot).

+After 1960, a facility for R-14 Chusovaya IRBMs was in operation, with eight surface launch pads and three silos.
+In 1978, these missiles were withdrawn and it became a base for the mobile RT-21M Pioner IRBMs until 1990.